Website Marketing and SEO tips

 - Is your domain name effective?
 Does it include hard to spell words, such as jewellery (or jewelry) which is spelt in different ways by the UK and the US?

-- Have you added a sitemap to your website?
+- Have you added a sitemap to help search engines find your website?

 - Do you use analytics to look at traffic to your website?